curvenote/jtex/README.md

 Options:
   --content FILE          Path to a file containing the content to render in
-                          the [-CONTENT-] variable  [required] --bib FILE              Path to an optional bib file.This will be copied as- is into the target folder.
+                          the [-CONTENT-] variable  [required] --bib FILE              Path to an optional bib file.
+This will be copied as- is into the target folder.
   --lipsum / --no-lipsum  If specified will patch the document with
-                          '\usepackage{lipsum}'.Usefull in testing where
+                          '\usepackage{lipsum}'.
+Useful in testing where
                           `content.tex` or `temaplte.tex` uses the lipsum
                           package.  [default: no-lipsum]
   --help                  Show this message and exit.